nasimhuq/queue-of-promises/README.md

 ```

-# promise-queue can be used in node.js
+# queue-of-promises can be used in node.js